friedkhicken/weather-app/README.md

 # weather-app
- just a small project from a while ago
+ just a small project from hopefully not too long ago

 all this does is get the weather of a city you put in, nothing else